 Patrick has over 20 years of proven success creating marketing campaigns and stellar event experiences globally with the world’s most exclusive brands including Wynn Resorts, Art Basel, Graff, Ferrari, Maybach, Chanel, Oscar de la Renta, and Sotheby’s among many others.
 As the Director of Event Marketing, Sponsorships and Partnerships at NetJets, the world’s leader in private aviation, Patrick developed the Art Basel marketing platform, and launched NetJets as one of the top partners of Art Basel in both the US and Europe.
 He also created and fostered partnerships with top sports, business and entertainment personalities including Roger Federer, Rafael Nadal, Tom Brady, Steve Wynn, Warren Buffett, Jerry Seinfeld, Bono, Katy Perry, and Miley Cyrus.

-Prior to joining NetJets, Patrick managed six academic arts programs at New York University where he was instrumental in creating a conference series that traveled internationally.
-He is on the board of 4heads, the organization behind the Governors Island Art Fair, a member of the Whitney Museum’s Artists Council, has served on the Benefit Host Committees for Art in General, More Art and Participant, Inc. and was a summer fellow at The Metropolitan Museum of Art.
+Prior to joining NetJets, Patrick managed six academic arts programs at New York University where he was instrumental in creating an international conference series.
+He is on the board of 4heads, the organization behind the Portal: Governors Island art fair, on the advisory council of No Longer Empty, a member of the Whitney Museum’s Artists Council, has served on the Benefit Host Committees for Art in General, More Art and Participant, Inc.

 Mary Greene has organized large-scale, bespoke events globally for leading corporate and non-profit organizations including the Park Avenue Armory, Breast Cancer Research Foundation, Gagosian Gallery and Fitz & Co.
 With 10 years of experience, Mary collaborates with non-profit arts organizations to create exceptional events and strategic fundraising campaigns that develop long-term relationships and exceed fundraising goals.